Princess Adelaide of Savoy-Genoa

 Princess Adelaide of Savoy-Genoa (Maria Adelaide Vittoria Amelia; 25 April 1904 – 2 August 1979), was a daughter of Prince Thomas, Duke of Genoa and Princess Isabella of Bavaria.

 Family and early life

 Adelaide was the fifth of six children born to Prince Thomas, Duke of Genoa and his wife Princess Isabella of Bavaria.
 Her father was a grandson of King Charles Albert of Sardinia.
 Among her siblings were Ferdinando, 3rd Duke of Genoa; Filiberto, 4th Duke of Genoa; and Eugenio, 5th Duke of Genoa.
-Her mother Isabella was a granddaughter of Ludwig I of Bavaria.
+Her mother Isabella was a granddaughter of King Ludwig I of Bavaria.

-Through her aunt Margherita of Savoy, she was a cousin of Victor Emmanuel III of Italy.
+Through her aunt Margherita of Savoy, she was a cousin of King Victor Emmanuel III of Italy.